biocore/qiime/doc/scripts/principal_coordinates.rst

 **PCoA (Multiple Files):**

 The script also functions in batch mode if a folder is supplied as input (e.g. from `beta_diversity.py <./beta_diversity.html>`_ run in batch).
+No other files should be present in the input folder - only the distance matrix files to be analyzed.
 This script operates on every distance matrix file in the input directory and creates a corresponding principal coordinates results file in the output directory, e.g.:

 ::